jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab6_Modeling Registers and Counters .md

 endmodule
 ```

-Another desired behavior of registers is to reset the content when certain condition occurs.
+Another desired behavior of registers is to reset the content when a certain condition occurs.
 A simple
-model of a register with synchronous reset and load (reset has a higher priority over load) is shown below
+model of a register with synchronous reset and load (reset has a higher priority overload) is shown below

 ```verilog
 module Register_with_synch_reset_load_behavior(input [3:0] D, input Clk,